osegbotonie/enterprise-m365-administration-lab/README.md

 The aim is to design and build identity, access, security, device management, and collaboration controls the way a real, growing organization would need them, and to back each decision with evidence from a live M365 E5 tenant rather than just writing about how it should theoretically work.

-**Last updated:** July 2026 - identity lifecycle (Joiner/Mover/Leaver), Privileged Access, and all five Conditional Access policies are built and evidenced.
-Intune device management design is underway.
-Exchange/Teams/SharePoint governance and further automation are next.
+**Last updated:** August 2026 - identity lifecycle (Joiner/Mover/Leaver), Privileged Access, all five Conditional Access policies, Exchange/Teams/SharePoint governance, and monitoring/auditing are all built and evidenced.
+Intune device management design is documented.
+Additional automation and a project retrospective are next.

 ---